-This avoids build up of resentment, and stress and helps us chose which things to drop, which in turn adds real quality to the things we chose to include in Christmas.
+This avoids build up of resentment, and stress and helps us chose which things to drop, which in turn adds real quality to the things we chose to include in Christmas.2 By being aware of our emotions and having the confidence to feel them.

 This means that we can work out what are expectations of others, idealisations by ourselves, old rules that we dare not disobey.
-In having choice, we have our feelings but they no longer control us.
+In having choice, we have our feelings but they no longer control us.3 Through body care and awareness

 it’s much harder to manage our emotions if we have poor sleep, diet and exercise.
 Through self kindness we provide warmth and day light (or day light mimicry), we attend to the impact on our mood in things we eat and drink, we try to move gently when we can to increase our production of serotonin, we take supplements and medication where appropriate and we keep our sleep hygiene routines.